Marek Siwiec

+Marek Maciej Siwiec (born 13 March 1955) is a Polish politician and journalist who served as a member of the Sejm from 1991 to 1997 and as a Member of the European Parliament from 2004 to 2014.
+He was Vice-President of the European Parliament between 2007 and 2009.
+Within the Chancellery of President Aleksander Kwaśniewski, Siwiec served as Secretary of State from 1996 and as the Head of the National Security Bureau from 1997 to 2004.
+Since 2025, he has been the Head of the Sejm Chancellery under Marshal Włodzimierz Czarzasty.

+Early life and education

-Marek Maciej Siwiec (born 13 March 1955 in Piekary Slaskie) is a Polish politician and journalist.
+Siwiec was born on 13 March 1955 in Piekary Śląskie, Poland.
+In 1980, he graduated with a master of engineering degree from the Faculty of Elecrtical Engineering, Automatics and Electronics of the AGH University of Kraków.

-Biography

-Siwiec studied physics at the AGH University of Science and Technology (1980) and completed Post-Diploma Study of Journalism in 1989 at the Academy of Social Sciences – Centre for Education of the Foreign Service.

-He is married to Ewa, with whom he has two children.

 Journalism career

-Between 1985 and 1987 Siwiec was Editor-in-chief of the bi-weekly 'Student', then the weekly magazine 'ITD' (1987–1990) and the daily newspaper Trybuna.
+Between 1985 and 1987 Siwiec was Editor-in-chief of the bi-weekly Student, then the weekly magazine itd (1987–1990) and the daily newspaper Trybuna.

 Political career

 From 1991 until 1997 Siwiec was a member of the Sejm for the Kalisz Constituency.
-In years 1993–1995 he was also Member of the National Broadcasting Council.
+In the years 1993–1995, he was also a member of the National Broadcasting Council.

-In 1996 he was appointed as a secretary of state in a Chancellery of the President of the Republic of Poland, Aleksander Kwaśniewski.
+In 1996 he was appointed as a secretary of state in the Chancellery of the President of the Republic of Poland, Aleksander Kwaśniewski.

-One year later (1997) he took over as a Chief of the National Security Bureau (Poland).
-He held that position until 2004, when he was elected Member of the European Parliament from Greater Poland Voivodship.
+One year later (1997), Siwiec took over as Chief of the National Security Bureau (BBN).
+He held that position until 2004, when he was elected Member of the European Parliament for the Greater Poland Voivodship.

-From January 2007 to June 2009 he served as Vice-President of the European Parliament.
+From January 2007 to June 2009 Siwiec served as Vice-President of the European Parliament.
 He also chaired the Delegation to the EU-Ukraine Parliamentary Cooperation Committee.
 He was an observer of several elections in Ukraine between 2004 and 2014.

-In December 2011-April 2012 he was vice-chairman of Democratic Left Alliance, polish social-democratic political party.
+In December 2011-April 2012 he was the vice-chairman of the Democratic Left Alliance, a Polish social-democratic political party.

-During his tenure in European Parliament he also served as a coordinator of the Group of the Progressive Alliance of Socialists and Democrats for the Euronest Parliamentary Assembly.
-He was member of the Board of Yalta European Strategy foundation, President of European Friends of Israel, and member of Global Leadership Council of Colorado State University.
+During his tenure in the European Parliament Siwiec also served as a coordinator of the Group of the Progressive Alliance of Socialists and Democrats for the Euronest Parliamentary Assembly.
+He was a member of the Board of Yalta European Strategy foundation, President of European Friends of Israel, and a member of the Global Leadership Council of Colorado State University.

-In 2016 he was appointed as a Chief Executive Officer of Babi Yar Holocaust Memorial Center, a non-governmental organization with its mission to respectfully commemorate the victims of the Babi Yar and to promote the humanization of mankind through the memory preservation and study of the history of the Holocaust.
+In 2016 Siwiec was appointed as the Chief Executive Officer of Babi Yar Holocaust Memorial Center, a non-governmental organization with its mission to respectfully commemorate the victims of Babi Yar and to promote the humanization of mankind through the memory preservation and study of the history of the Holocaust.
 Since 2019, he has served as a Senior Public Affairs Advisor for the European Union.